Eub0/Level4Project/timelog.md

 * *2 hours Added styling to the navbar buttons
 * *5 hours Further styling, including page header styling, tabs styling, and layout changes to extracurriculars (Tabs styling caused some issues)
 * *1 hour Implemented the ToDo Lists for the ToDo section, as well as adding the physics contacts page, and editing the layout of the contacts section

+## 5th January
+* *1 hour Looking up relevant societies to include in the extracurriculars section, and messaging to ask permission to include them
+* *0.5 hours Implementing WiSTEM Card and contacting student bodies
+* *2 hours Looking into ways to implement mobile view support,and implementing said ways
+* *1 hour Looking into dark mode, implemented button for darkmode